FUNDING AVAILABLE 2018-19

 Departmental support for conference expenses

 The Department may offer limited financial help of up to £250 per annum to PhD students attending national and international conferences to present papers.
-This is at the discretion of the Director of Graduate Studies (DGS.English@warwick.ac.uk) and depends upon availability of funds.
 PGRs may claim in excess of £250 for a single conference, but anything above £250 per annum will be taken from the following year's stipend: over the three (or four) years of your PhD you can expect to claim up to a limit of £750.
 Part-time students are eligible for the £750, but they may wish to limit their spending accordingly per annum.

-If you would like to attend a conference which is central to your area of study, and your paper proposal has been accepted, please contact the Postgraduate Programmes Officer with the following documents:
+If you would like to attend a conference which is central to your area of study, and your paper proposal has been accepted, please contact the Postgraduate Research Officer with the following documents:

-- FP16a: Claim for Travelling and Subsistence Allowance (ONLY orginal signatures will be accepted)
+- FP16aPhD: Claim for Travelling and Subsistence Allowance- found on this page (ONLY orginal signatures will be accepted)